 If you ask me about my absolute favorite food to eat in Mauritius, my answer will be the Teosa!
 This traditional Chinese treat is a flaky pastry filled with a sweet red bean paste.
 Other versions can be found with papaya or mung bean paste as well.

-You can find Teosa everywhere in Chinatown but the only place I recommend buying is at Chun Mock Li Cho & Co Ltd (Tinot Trading) located on Jummah Mosque Street beside Wing Tai Chong Store in Port Louis.
+You can find Teosa everywhere in Chinatown but the only place I recommend buying is Chun Mock Li Cho & Co Ltd (Tinot Trading) located on Jummah Mosque Street beside Wing Tai Chong Store in Port Louis.

 Merveille

 Merveille is a large crispy flatbread that’s deep-fried and served with chatini pomme d’amour.
-You can get Merveille mostly along the Mahebourg waterfront and sometimes in Port Louis as well.
+You can get Merveille mostly along the Mahebourg Waterfront and sometimes in Port Louis as well.

-Price: Rs 20 (US$ 0.50)
+Price: From Rs 20 (USD 0.45)

 Gateau Zinzeli